ClaimDB: A Fact Verification Benchmark over Large Structured Data: Quality Control

 \textbf{Prompt Engineering.} After calibration, we end up with the prompts shown in Figures~\ref{fig:con_entailed_judge_prompt} and~\ref{fig:nei_judge_prompt} of the Appendix.
 The former is used for entailed and contradicted claims, while the latter for NEI claims and includes the two additional evaluation rubrics.

-\textbf{Prompt Results.} The judge panel achieves $100\%$ \emph{recall} on the claims flagged by human annotators; they are all eliminated by the panel as well.
-We also did not observe any mislabeled claims.
+\textbf{Prompt Results.} We evaluate the judge panel on the human-annotated test set (75 NEI and 75 contradicted or entailed), which contains 4 claims identified as problematic by PhD annotators.
+The panel successfully discards all four, achieving $100\%$ recall, and behaves conservatively.
+We also did not observe any mislabeled claims in terms of veracity in this set.
 This aligns with our experience during the construction of the benchmark---generating claims from correct Q/A pairs is an easy task, and \texttt{gpt-5} is more than capable of doing so reliably.
-Figure~\ref{fig:judge_results} shows the behavior of the panel on the annotated test set.

 Finally, we run the full benchmark through the judge panel with all three models evaluated at temperature zero.
 Overall, $5.6\%$ of claims are flagged for incorrect labels and $1.7\%$ for not being self-contained.
 Among NEI claims, $11\%$ show schema leakage and $5\%$ have an incorrect category assignment.
 Taken together, this filtering step removes approximately $14\%$ of the benchmark (Figure~\ref{fig:workflow_claimdb}).